 The reasons for carrying out an access audit are to help meet the requirements of the Equality Act/DDA and improve disabled access and, in turn, increase your custom and turnover as well as help protect you from claims of disability discrimination.
 It is necessary to carry out an

 access audit to establish what action is needed.
 This takes the form of an initial consultation with you to determine your business needs followed by an access audit inspection of the premises.

 BPAC began life as a Bristol City Council (BCC) entity some 18 years ago.
 The 1993 Disabled Persons Act, which required local authorities and businesses to change the way they catered for people with a disability.
-Many local authorities introduced the role of Access Officer, Bristol’s being Eamon McClelland.
+Many local authorities introduced the role of an Access Officer.

 The group was made up of people with various disabilities, giving it a good understanding of the needs of various people.
 Training was organised and group members were taught to read plans and undertake access audits.
 One of BPAC’s first audits was the S. S. Great Britain, which was a great success.
 In the early days, the group worked mainly on public buildings, which included having a ramp put in at the rear of the central library.

 The group members need to have extensive knowledge of building regulations, planning and highways.
 Ongoing training is therefore essential and group members are happy to undertake such training when it’s offered.
 BPAC’s never ending mantra is, get it right in the first place and save money later by not having to retrofit anything.
 Colour contrast and corridor widths are matters that designers and architects may not think of, but BPAC does.

 The group has been involved with the development of many iconic Bristol buildings, from the Colston Hall to City Hall itself.
 Making the built environment better for Bristol’s disabled communities is BPAC’s main objective and its move to WECIL will ensure it can continue its work for many years to come.